 La Crosse was voted the 2019 Choice Destination by Discover Wisconsin!
-“For every season, there’s a reason to Discover Wisconsin,” a quote best said by Discover Wisconsin, and in 2019, La Crosse was named the Choice Destination to visit.
+“For every season, there’s a reason to Discover Wisconsin,” a quote best said by Discover Wisconsin, and in 2019.
 While we may be biased here, there is official proof we rank among the best!

 2. The Most Scenic View: Grandad Bluff

 Did you know that you can see the Mississippi River, Minnesota, Iowa, and Wisconsin from the legendary Grandad Bluff in La Crosse?
 It comes as no surprise that Wisconsin Trails readers voted this “the most scenic view in the state.”
 The bluff stands 600-feet tall and has become not only a destination point for thousands but also a symbol of this great Coulee Region.
 If you plan your stay appropriately, you can witness the outstanding, annual Skyrocker’s New Year’s Eve Fireworks Show!

 The La Crosse area falls within the Driftless Region; narrowly escaping the glaciers’ flattening effects of the last Ice Age.
 Because the Region has no gravel deposits, “glacial drift,” it maintains an ancient landscape full of scenic views, waterfalls, deep caves, and more.
 Nestled between the historic bluffs, the area is iconic along the Upper Mississippi River.

 4. Record Holder:

 At one time, La Crosse broke a Guinness Book record with the most bars/nightclubs located on one street!
 You can’t miss Third Street in Historic Downtown La Crosse claiming dance bars, country bars, retro martini bars, sports bars and more!
 With the metro-area containing La Crosse and Onalaska, we boast more bars per capita than other cities in America.